 - Be sure your favorite networks are available: With fuboTV some networks you may see on most other services may not be available.
 For example, for my family the ESPN networks and TLC are not currently available.

-- DVR is limited to 30 hours, or you'll pay extra: The basic DVR only has 30 hours of programming recording available.
-Any more than that and you'll need to upgrade to the $9.99/month Advanced DVR.
+- DVR is limited to 30 hours, or you’ll pay extra: The basic DVR only has 30 hours of programming recording available.
+Any more than that and you’ll need to upgrade to a higher tier plan.

 fuboTV – The Sports Centered Streaming Service

 When I first heard of fuboTV a while back I didn’t really look into it very closely because they were so focused only soccer content.
 In the past year or more they’ve began adding network agreements that have allowed them to become a much more mainstream over-the-top streaming service with content for all of the major sports, news and entertainment.